denizkarhan/Brain-Midline-Shift-Detection/README.md

 # Towards Robust Brain Midline Shift Detection: A YOLO-Based 3D Slicer Extension with a Novel Dataset

-This repository contains the dataset and source code accompanying the paper:
+This repository contains the **brain-midline-detection-dataset** and source code accompanying the paper:

 If you use this dataset or code, please cite: